realKarthikNair/EPP-systemd/README.md

 - If plugged in, sets to `performance` if battery capacity is greater than 50, else sets to `balance_performance`.
 - If not plugged in, sets to `balance_performance` if battery capacity is greater than 50, else sets to `power`.

-This is still under development.
-Customizing the thresholds and EPP using a config file is planned (see [#3](https://github.com/realKarthikNair/EPP-systemd/issues/3)).

 # Dependencies